RedOctober117/cisp_1020_group_2_chutes_and_ladders/README.md

 Convert chutes and ladders squares into hashmaps with the sqaure as the key and the 4 cord possibilities as the values

+### Rule Set Parser
+Read the ruleset doc and provide the info to relevant objects.

 ### Commands
 `-c` -> List commands
 `-s` -> List scores from file